cchitsiang/awesome-stars/topics.md

 - [sindresorhus/on-change](https://github.com/sindresorhus/on-change) - Watch an object or array for changes
 - [inversify/InversifyJS](https://github.com/inversify/InversifyJS) - A powerful and lightweight inversion of control container  for JavaScript & Node.js apps powered by TypeScript.
 - [khaosdoctor/gotql](https://github.com/khaosdoctor/gotql) - GraphQL query utility for serverside apps
-- [30-seconds/30-seconds-of-code](https://github.com/30-seconds/30-seconds-of-code) - Short JavaScript code snippets for all your development needs
+- [30-seconds/30-seconds-of-code](https://github.com/30-seconds/30-seconds-of-code) - Short code snippets for all your development needs
 - [travist/resourcejs](https://github.com/travist/resourcejs) - An minimalistic Express.js library that will reflect a Mongoose model onto a RESTful interface with a splash of Swagger.io love.
 - [Devisjs/devis](https://github.com/Devisjs/devis) - A microservices framework for Node.js
 - [awslabs/amazon-ecs-nodejs-microservices](https://github.com/awslabs/amazon-ecs-nodejs-microservices) - Reference architecture that shows how to take a Node.js application, containerize it, and deploy it as microservices on Amazon Elastic Container Service.